-\end{definition} The Harris inequality, or the FKG inequality in this context, says that any product probability measure on $\zl^m$ has positive correlations.
-The FKG inequality is in fact true for any product probability measure on a product of the interval $[0,1]$ (see section~$2.2$ of Grimmett's book~\cite{GRI}).
-As far as correlations are concerned, there is not much to do with the original Wright--Fisher model, because its state space is not partially ordered.
-So we examine the distance process. \begin{proposition} Suppose that we are in the neutral case $\sigma=1$.
-If the law of $D_0$ has positive correlations, then for any $n\geq 0$, the law of $D_n$ also has positive correlations. \end{proposition} \begin{proof} The Wright--Fisher model $(X_n)_{n\geq 0}$ can be seen as a probabilistic cellular automaton.
+The Harris inequality, or the FKG inequality in this context, says that any product probability measure on $\{ 0,\ldots,\ell\} ^m$ has positive correlations.
+The FKG inequality is in fact true for any product probability measure on a product of the interval $[0,1]$; see Section~2.2 of Grimmett's book~\cite{GRI}.
+As far as correlations are concerned, there is not much to do with the original Wright--Fisher model because its state space is not partially ordered.
+So we examine the distance process.

+\begin{proposition} Suppose that we are in the neutral case $\sigma=1$.
+If the law of $D_0$ has positive correlations, then for any $n\geq0$, the law of $D_n$ has positive correlations. \end{proposition}

+\begin{pf} The Wright--Fisher model $(X_n)_{n\geq0}$ can be seen as a probabilistic cellular automaton.
 Indeed, given the population $X_n=x$ at time $n$, the individuals $(X_{n+1}(i), 1\leq i\leq m)$ of the population at time $n+1$ are independent.
 This still holds for the distance process.
-By corollary~\ref{corneu}, the neutral distance process $(D_n)_{n\geq 0}$ is monotone.
+By Corollary~\ref{corneu}, the neutral distance process $(D_n)_{n\geq0}$ is monotone.
 Monotone probabilistic cellular automata preserve the FKG inequality.
-This is explained in detail by Mezi\'c \cite{MI} and it was first observed by Harris \cite{Har} at the very end of his article on continuous time processes.
+This is explained in detail by Mezi\'c \cite{MI}, and it was first observed by Harris \cite{Har} at the very end of his article on continuous time processes.
 Because the argument is very short, we reproduce it here.
 Suppose that the initial law $\mu$ of $D_0$ has positive correlations.
-Let $f,g:\zl^m\to\R$ be two non--decreasing functions.
-For any $d\in\zlm$, the conditional law of $D_1$ knowing that $D_0=d$ is a product measure on $\zlm$, thus it satisfies the FKG inequality, whence
+Let $f,g\dvtx \{ 0,\ldots,\ell\} ^m\to{\mathbb R}$ be two nondecreasing functions.
+For any $d\in\{ 0,\ldots,\ell\}^m$, the conditional law of $D_1$ knowing that $D_0=d$ is a product measure on $\{ 0,\ldots,\ell\}^m$, thus it satisfies the FKG inequality, whence

 We integrate the inequality with respect to the initial law $\mu$: